ENG498-JCDD/Justice-Centered-Data-Design/src/02-Why-Stats/06-dispersion.md

   ]
 })
 ```

+**Discussion Question**: *What questions to pursue next, due to the above?*

+- Filter for 1-2 groups only?
+- How do make sure smaller dots aren't lost in translation?
+  - Tooltips!
+Plot.tip()
+- What are some reasons for this high frequency of rejections across all groups?
+  - Isolate which types of rejections were possibly higher issues than others?
+- Compare against any other available data.
+  - Campaigning ads: FB?
+    - Who was targeted?
+Not targeted?
+- Other groupings?
+  - Counties
+  - Age
+  - Is there column that reports disability aid?
+  - Same question but with translator?
+  - How requested: Mail vs. Email

 **Variance of rejected ballots**: <strong>${(variance(rejPercentages))}</strong>
 - ***Variance*** helps determine the data's spread size when compared to the ***mean*** value.